The Unseen Species Problem Revisited: Introduction

 The consequences of making such an assumption in the unseen species problem are briefly mentioned in \cite{benhamou_2017_concentration} and subsequently explored in detail in \cite{favaro_2023_nearoptimal}.
 From these works it is known that if $\mu$ satisfies (\ref{approx power law}) and one finds an accurate estimator $\hat{\alpha}$ for $\alpha$ then is an accurate estimator in the unseen species problem.
 The prediction problem is thus reduced to a parameter estimation problem.
-The authors of \cite{favaro_2023_nearoptimal} gave an estimator for $\alpha$, motivated by certain maximum likelihood considerations, which allowed the induced estimator for the generalized unseen species problem to achieve a rate of $\frac{\log(t)\log(r)^2}{t^\alpha}$ in a suitably normalized metric.
-They showed this rate to be optimal up to polylog factors.
-With $\phi_1$ being the number of species seen precisely once, we suggest using $\hat{\alpha}:= \frac{\phi_1}{S_t}$ instead, which was mentioned and shown to give rise to a multiplicatively consistent unseen species estimator in \cite{benhamou_2017_concentration}, which predates \cite{favaro_2023_nearoptimal}.
-For sets of bounded size we give a pre-asymptotic and explicit tail bound.
-This allows the construction of conservative prediction intervals, but again these are likely to be too conservative to be satisfying for most use cases.
-Our suggested estimator does not suffer the $\log(t)$ factor in the rate.
-The rate improvement means that we improve the prediction horizon to $r(t)$ growing like $\exp\left(\sqrt{t^\alpha}\right)$ rather than $\exp\left(\sqrt{\frac{t^\alpha}{\log(t)}}\right)$.
-Experimentally we find that this somewhat marginal rate improvement translates to substantial improvements on real data.
-Moreover, despite it being non-linear, its simplicity allows us to show that it achieves the same rate on the generalized problem when the sets are of bounded size, implying that it achieves the minimax rate up to poly-log factors.
-The proof is via a new concentration inequality for, among other quantities, $S_t$ and $\phi_1$, for incidence data.
-It is obtained as an application of the work of \cite{bartroff_2018_bounded} on Stein's method for concentration via sized biased couplings for configuration models.
-Equivalently it gives concentration for the number of vertices in an edge exchangeable graph and for the number of vertices of a given degree.
-Such quantities were of interest in \cite{janson_2017_on}.
-On the Bayesian side it is known that in the classical problem if one restricts oneself to $\mu$ satisfying (\ref{approx power law}) then the Pitman-Yor process serves as a reasonable prior and that Gaussian credible intervals can be constructed for this approach \cite{contardi_2025_gaussian}.
+The authors of \cite{favaro_2023_nearoptimal} gave an estimator for $\alpha$, motivated by certain maximum likelihood considerations.
+They showed that the resulting estimator for the unseen species problem achieves the minimax-rate up to polylog factors.
+With $\phi_1$ being the number of species seen precisely once, we suggest using $\hat{\alpha}:= \frac{\phi_1}{S_t}$ instead.
+The consideration of this ratio is certainly not new.
+In fact Corbet's writings already mention that $\frac{\phi_1}{S_t}$ appears to be constant in time \cite{corbet_1956_the}.
+The most detailed treatment of it which we are aware of is \cite{chebunin_2018_asymptotically}, which builds on a long line of research on the infinite urn scheme.
+Even the use in the unseen species problem is not new as this was mentioned and shown to give rise to a multiplicatively consistent unseen species estimator in \cite{benhamou_2017_concentration}.
+However, the rate for the resulting unseen species estimator was only known for the more modern estimator of \cite{favaro_2023_nearoptimal}.
+Trying to work directly with the estimator of \cite{favaro_2023_nearoptimal} in the generalized problem would have been quite difficult since it depends on the data in a complicated way.
+Our insight is that one can apply the work of \cite{bartroff_2018_bounded} on Stein's method with bounded size biased couplings for configuration models to get concentration inequalities for, among other quantities, $\phi_1$ and $S_t$ and from this deduce rate guarantees also in the generalized setting.
+This would not be totally satisfying if the older estimator was empirically less performant than its modern counterpart, but in practice we find the opposite to be true.
+Another advantage of using the ratio-estimator is that one can get pre-asymptotic tail bounds on the prediction error.
+The pre-asymptotic guarantees are, if the deviation from regular variation is negligible, in terms of estimable quantities, so in principle our results give rise to conservative confidence intervals.
+However, they are no doubt too crude to be satisfying for most use cases.